Sterling opens higher as UK, EU continue Brexit talks | Business

 Sterling opens higher as UK, EU continue Brexit talks

-Sterling rose early on Friday before Britain's David Frost and the European Union's Michel Barnier meet to continue Brexit talks.
+Sterling rose on Friday, after German Chancellor Angela Merkel said she had no breakthrough to announce from EU talks with Britain but remained optimistic that a deal on their post-Brexit trade relationship was still possible before year-end.

-Significant issues remain between Britain and the EU Union about their post-Brexit trade relationship, British housing minister Robert Jenrick said on Friday.
+Both British Prime Minister Boris Johnson and the European Union have set a mid-October goal for reaching a trade agreement, but the EU's chief Brexit negotiator Michel Barnier suggested talks would continue up until the end of the month.
 A more important meeting is set for Saturday, when British Prime Minister Boris Johnson will meet with European Commission President Ursula von der Leyen to discuss the next steps.

 "This meeting is what sterling longs needed," said Jordan Rochester, forex strategist at Nomura.
-He expects sterling to continue rising because the risk-reward getting a deal over no-deal.
 Still, the pound is unlikely to strengthen by much until it becomes clear in which direction the talks are headed, he said.
-"With each (Brexit news) headline you get sucked in to put trades on and within minutes a denial comes in and it turns either way."
+"With each headline you get sucked in to put trades on and within minutes a denial comes in and it turns either way."

 Britain is struggling with a coronavirus-induced economic recession, another headache in addition to Brexit.
 The events industry warned Johnson on Friday that more than 90,000 people in the exhibitions business would be made redundant in the coming weeks unless he offered more support to replace a government job-furlough scheme.